Start a Free Chat

 China Care coordinates your hospital admission through the IMC.
 For CAR-T therapy, leukapheresis (T-cell collection) occurs first, followed by a manufacturing period of approximately 7–21 days, then lymphodepletion and CAR-T infusion.
 China Care coordinates accommodation and logistics during the manufacturing wait period.
 For BMT cases, conditioning begins after admission.
 For endocrinology cases, outpatient treatment allows flexible scheduling.

 All treatment fees are paid directly to the hospital in Chinese yuan (RMB).
-Ruijin does not accept international credit cards for inpatient treatment.
+Accepted payment methods vary by hospital — China Care will confirm with Ruijin before you travel.
 A deposit is required at admission; the balance is settled before discharge.
 China Care does not collect or handle medical payments.

 Discharge and Follow-Up